 “So lovely, it must have been gazed upon by angels in their flight” – David Livingstone

+I have shared a couple of posts on my trip through Africa, covering Zambia, Botswana, and Namibia.
+In this post, I will be sharing my explorations of Livingstone Island on Victoria Falls and also cover Victoria Falls hotel accommodation options.
 Although the first known Europeans to visit Zambia were the Portuguese, it is thought that David Livingstone was the first Brit to explore the Zambezi River (and gaze upon the Victoria Falls), which gives life to Mosi-oa-Tunya.
 This translates to The Smoke that Thunders.
-You might know this as Victoria Falls, renamed by David Livingstone in 1855 in honour of Queen Victoria as he stood on what is now know as Livingstone Island.
-In high season you wouldn't be able to stand here as it is completely submerged in sheets of water.
-Most Zambians and Zimbabweans still use its original name and Zimbabwe went as far as officially renaming the falls back to "Mosi-oa-Tunya" last year.
+You might know this as Victoria Falls, renamed by David Livingstone in 1855 in honour of Queen Victoria as he stood on what is now known as Livingstone Island.
+In high season you wouldn’t be able to stand here as it is completely submerged in sheets of water.
+Most Zambians and Zimbabweans still use its original name and Zimbabwe went as far as officially renaming the falls back to “Mosi-oa-Tunya” last year.

 If you can see the falls in both high and low season then I would definitely recommend it, but even more so if you can get on the island for a close and personal encounter.
-Having not been around here since childhood it was great to bring my boyfriend here to witness this beauty.
-Even great that he was crazy enough to dive into the the Devil's Pool with me.
-Look out for my next post on that soon.
-Below are my shots from experiencing the Smoke That Thunders.
+I will share a list of Victoria Fall hotels options below with close proximity to Victoria Falls.
+Having not been around here since childhood it was great to bring my boyfriend here to witness this beautiful natural wonder.
+Even better, that he was crazy enough to dive into the devil’s pool with me.
+Below are my shots of experiencing the Smoke That Thunders.
+This is another experience offered by only a handful of Victoria Falls hotel accommodations near the waterfall.

 Best time to visit the Victoria Falls